ScottLogic/practitioners-guides/_pages/RemoteWorkshopReadiness.md

 Tangents aren't always a bad thing but they can distract from the goal of your workshop.
-As we have discussed at various points in the playbook, make sure that you keep your eyes on the prize and are focused on your desired output.
+As we have discussed at various points in the guide, make sure that you keep your eyes on the prize and are focused on your desired output.
 Telling people to be quiet or to move on can be intimidating, uncomfortable and spoil that feeling of psychological safety that you have just worked so hard to create.
 Here are some tips